 Customer relationship management (CRM) is a term used to describe all activities, strategies, and tools used by a company to manage the way it interacts with its customer base.
 The right CRM strategy can help you build solid relationships with your customers and increase customer loyalty and retention.
-However, for it to work, your strategy must align with your sales and marketing plan and your customer service department.
+However, for it to work, your strategy must align with your sales and marketing plan as well as your customer service department.
 It also needs to take into account the four core areas of CRM: technology, strategy, processes, and people.

 In this post, you will find out everything you need to know about customer relationship management.
 We will explain what CRM is, and how understanding the key elements of customer relationship management can benefit your business.

 What Is Customer Relationship Management?

 Customer relationship management is a combination of practices, strategies, and technologies used to manage and analyze customer interactions.
-It usually includes the analysis of data collected from a number of customer touchpoints, sych as website visits, telephone calls, live chat, direct email, marketing campaigns, and social media.
+It usually includes the analysis of data collected from a number of customer touchpoints, such as website visits, telephone calls, live chat, direct email, marketing campaigns, and social media.

 The aim of CRM is to improve customer relationships, increase loyalty and retention, and drive sales.
 However, for it to succeed, your CRM strategy needs to take into account the following key elements: